-Family Educational RightsThree Rivers is subject to the provisions of a federal law known as the Family Educational Rights and Privacy Act (also referred to as FERPA or the Buckley Amendment).
+Family Educational RightsThree Rivers College is subject to the provisions of a federal law known as the Family Educational Rights and Privacy Act (also referred to as FERPA or the Buckley Amendment).
 This law affords matriculated students certain rights with respect to their education records.

 and Privacy Act